ioanzicu/rabbbit/README.md

 The purpose of the website is to provide a simple platform for rabbit lovers to buy or order rabbits for themselves.
 For someone to become a customer and order a rabbit, they must be a member and sign up.
 A registrated user can add, delete or update a post about rabbit.

+The project was developed as a solution for the university project challenge.

 Landing Page
 ![alt text](https://github.com/ioanzicu/rabbit/blob/master/read-me-img/rabbit1.png)